Over 5,000 Americans die due to work-related injuries each year. In non-fatal cases, there are about 2.8 instances for every 100 workers.

 For partial disability benefits, your AWW is reduced by earning capacity or current earnings.

-Speak with a Worker’s Comp attorney to determine how much worker’s comp pay you’ll receive.
+Speak with a Columbia Worker’s Comp attorney to determine how much worker’s comp pay you’ll receive.

-What does workers’ comp cover, exactly?
+What does Workers’ Compensation cover, exactly?
 Here are a few workers’ comp benefits you can receive after an accident on the job.

 Your employer or the insurance company will pay for the medical care that’s related to your work-related injuries.
 If you have an unrelated medical condition, you won’t receive coverage for that treatment.